 - Profits rise and fall at different stages of the product lifecycle

 - Products require different marketing, financial, manufacturing, purchasing and human resource strategies in each lifecycle stage

 The different Stages in Product Life-Cycle

-- Decline: Sales decline for a number of reasons including technological advances, shifts in consumer tastes and preferences, increased domestic and foreign competition.
-There is overproduction, increased price cutting and profit erosion.
+- Decline: Sales decline for a number of reasons including technological advances, shifts in consumer tastes and preferences, and increased domestic and foreign competition.
+There is overproduction, increased price cutting, and profit erosion.
 As sales and profits decline some firms withdraw from the market.
-The companies which are present, they further decrease the costs and forgo profits.
+The companies which are present, further decrease costs and forgo profits.
 The management being optimistic tries to think that eventually sales will improve and continue to struggle in these precarious situations.

-HelpWithAssignment provides timely help at affordable charges with detailed answers to your assignments, homework, research paper writing, research critique, case studies or term papers so that you get to understand your assignments better apart from having the answers.
-The team has helped a number of students pursuing education through regular and online universities, institutes or online Programs.
+HelpWithAssignment provides timely help at affordable charges with detailed answers to your assignments, homework, research paper writing, research critique, case studies, or term papers so that you get to understand your assignments better apart from having the answers.
+The team has helped a number of students pursue education through regular and online universities, institutes, or online Programs.